Meant to Vee

 $10.00

-In 2018, I walked out of my local yarn shop with a sweater quantity of Malabrigo, feeling that spark of endless creative possibilities.
-I didn’t have a pattern in mind, just a certainty that this yarn was meant to become something special.
+In September 2018, I walked out of my local yarn shop with a sweater quantity of yarn and a familiar feeling.
+You know the one: that on-the-brink of starting something new, creative juices flowing, and endless possibilities feeling that only a maker can know.
+I didn’t have a pattern in mind, but I knew that this yarn would become something special.

-So I sketched.
-And sketched again.
-A pullover with cabled panels, open shoulders, a scoop neck, and set-in armholes kept appearing—eight times, in fact, across different sketchbooks on different days.
-It was as if the yarn was telling me, “This is what I want to be.”
+Then something funny happened: I kept unintentionally sketching the same design.
+A pullover with cabled panels, a rounded neckline, “cold” shoulders, and set-in armholes appeared eight times, to be exact, on different days and in separate sketchbooks.
+It was almost as if the yarn was telling me, "This is what I want to be."

 Now with a clear vision in mind, I started swatching.
-The yarn was beautiful, soft, and airy with great drape, but it lacked the cozy factor I had envisioned.
-Then I discovered the magic of pairing mohair with another yarn.
-Holding a mohair/silk blend with the Malabrigo yarn added depth and the perfect glowing warmth.
-The fabric also felt like kittens and clouds—exactly what I wanted!
+The yarn by itself was beautiful, soft, and airy with fantastic drape, but it lacked the cozy factor I was going for.
+When I paired it with a mohair/silk blend, the fabric transformed.
+It had depth and warmth, and it felt like kittens and clouds—exactly what I wanted.

 Add To Cart